"Paul, by the will of God an apostle of Christ Jesus sent to proclaim the promise of life in Him, to Timothy, my child whom I love." —2 Timothy 1:1-2

 Paul's relationships with Timothy and Titus are a good model of authentic Christian relationships.
 These relationships are Christ-centered, prayerful, submissive, deep, loving, pure, and self-sacrificing.
 The Lord wants to gift us with these kinds of relationships.
 If we die to ourselves and obey the Lord, He will give us relationships of unconditional love, permanent commitment, and deep joy.
 Let Jesus be Lord of all your relationships.

 Prayer: Father, may my relationships not be conformed to this world, but transformed by Your Spirit (see Rm 12:2).

-Reference: (For a related teaching on Who Am I in Christ?, order, view, or download our leaflet or order, download, or listen to our four-part series of CDs starting with CD 7A-1 or our two-part series of DVDs starting with DVD 7A on our website.)
+Reference: (For a related teaching, order our leaflet Who Am I In Christ? or our four-part series of audio tapes starting with AV 7A-1 or our two-part video series starting with V-7A.)

 The Nihil Obstat ("Permission to Publish") is a declaration that a book or pamphlet is considered to be free of doctrinal or moral error.
 It is not implied that those who have granted the Nihil Obstat agree with the contents, opinions, or statements expressed.